You are listening to the Sean Hannity Radio Show Podcast.

 All came together.

-You had people helping pe your neighbors helping neighbors, just people helping strangers.
+You had people helping people, your neighbors helping neighbors.

-They had a boat, they would calm deer, but did anything they could to rescue people.
+They would come dear, but did anything they could to rescue people.

 We had people putting signs on the doors that just said, I need help.